-✓ Ensure Infant Stool Colour Card (ISCC) is at bedside/accessible for screening.

-Explain the following to parents/families:

-- 1. We are monitoring the baby's stool (poop) colour.
+- ✓ Ensure Infant Stool Colour Card (ISCC) is at bedside/accessible for screening.
+Explain the following to parents/families: - 1.
+We are monitoring the baby's stool (poop) colour.
 Pale coloured poop can be an early sign of biliary atresia. - 2.
-Biliary atresia (BA) is a rare but serious disease where bile cannot get from the liver to the poop.
+Biliary atresia (BA) is a rare but serious liver disease where bile cannot get from the liver to the poop.
 Babies with BA can seem well at first but can develop pale coloured poop as one of the first signs of this problem.
 We can screen for this liver problem by watching for any pale poop.
 Treatment is most effective when babies are identified before they are 1 month old (1 month past due date).

-Important: If pale poop is detected while the baby is hospitalized, please contact NSO if possible.
+Important: If pale poop is detected while the baby is hospitalized, please notify NSO about this 'screen positive' case for documentation and facilitation of referral to pediatric gastroenterology.